-UC Davis Health System is proud to have earned accolades and recognition by virtue of its medical excellence and significant health-care contributions.
+UC Davis Health is proud to have earned accolades and recognition by virtue of its medical excellence and significant health-care contributions.

 National Cancer Institute 'comprehensive' designation

 UC Davis Comprehensive Cancer Center is one of only two such centers in Northern California that has earned National Cancer Institute (NCI) "comprehensive" designation.
 UC Davis is one of only 41 U.S. cancer centers to have earned the status, which signifies that it meets stringent criteria in the areas of laboratory, clinical and population-based research, professional and public education, and in dissemination of advances to the communities it serves.

 The designation is the world’s most prestigious honor in oncology, reserved for less than 1 percent of cancer centers nationwide.

 Autism center of excellence

 UC Davis MIND Institute studies regularly appear in an annual list of the nation's top autism research achievements as compiled by Autism Speaks, the world’s largest autism advocacy and research organization.

 The internationally known neurodevelopmental institute has also achieved status as one of nine National Institutes of Health-supported Autism Centers of Excellence and as a federally designated Center of Excellence in Developmental Disabilities.